-- (1)Based on information set forth in a Schedule 13G/A filed with the SEC on April 10, 2019 by ArrowMark Colorado Holdings, LLC reporting sole power to vote or direct the vote over 5,575,057 shares of common stock and the sole power to dispose or to direct the disposition of 5,575,057 shares of common stock. - (2)Based on information set forth in a Schedule 13G/A filed with the SEC on February 14, 2019 by Redmile Group, LLC reporting shared power to vote or direct the vote over 3,564,950 shares of common stock and the shared power to dispose or to direct the disposition of 3,564,950 shares of common stock. - (3)Includes 829,046 shares of common stock held by Sanderling Venture Partners V, L.P., 233,134 shares of common stock held by Sanderling V Biomedical, L.P., 155,143 shares of common stock held by Sanderling V Limited Partnership, 138,046 shares of common stock held by Sanderling V Beteiligungs GmbH & Co.
-KG, 199,853 shares of common stock held by Sanderling V Biomedical Co-Investment Fund, L.P., 329,682 shares of common stock held by Sanderling V Biomedical Co-Investment Fund, L.P., 329,682 shares of common stock held by Sanderling V Biomedical Co-Investment Fund, L.P., 329,682 shares of common stock held by Sanderling V Biomedical Co-Investment Fund, L.P., 329,682 shares of common stock held by Sanderling V Sanderling V Shares), 498,046 shares of common stock held by Sanderling Venture Partners VI Co-Investment Fund, L.P., 15,431 shares of common stock held by Sanderling VI Beteiligungs GmbH & Co.
-KG, 18,384 shares of common stock held by Sanderling VI
+- (1) Includes 10,000,000 shares of common stock held by Cantex Pharmaceuticals, Inc. pursuant to an exclusive worldwide license agreement between Cantex Pharmaceuticals, Inc. and the Company. - (2) Based on information set forth in a Schedule 13 G/A filed with the SEC on February 4, 2020 by BlackRock, Inc. reporting sole power to vote or direct the vote over 3,805,174 shares of common stock and the sole power to dispose or to direct the disposition of 3,922,938 shares of common stock. - (3) Includes 829,046 shares of common stock held by Sanderling Venture Partners V, L.P., 233,134 shares of common stock held by Sanderling V Biomedical, L.P., 155,143 shares of common stock held by Sanderling V Limited Partnership, 138,046 shares of common stock held by Sanderling V Beteiligungs GmbH & Co.
+KG, 199,853 shares of common stock held by Sanderling V Biomedical Co-Investment Fund, L.P., 329,682 shares of common stock held by Sanderling Venture Partners V Co-

-Limited Partnership (collectively, the Sanderling VI Shares) and 3,446 shares of common stock held by Middleton-McNeil Retirement Trust.
+Investment Fund, L.P., 891,189 shares of common stock held by Sanderling V Strategic Exit Fund, L.P. (collectively, the Sanderling V Shares), 498,046 shares of common stock held by Sanderling VI Co-Investment Fund, L.P., 15,431 shares of common stock held by Sanderling VI Beteiligungs GmbH & Co.
+KG, 18,384 shares of common stock held by Sanderling VI Limited Partnership (collectively, the Sanderling VI Shares) and 3,446 shares of common stock held by Middleton-McNeil Retirement Trust.
 Timothy J. Wollaeger, Fred A. Middleton, Robert G. McNeil and Timothy C. Mills share voting and investment power with respect to the Sanderling V Shares.
 Robert G. McNeil, Fred A. Middleton, Timothy C. Mills and Timothy J. Wollaeger share voting and investment power with respect to the Sanderling VI Shares.
-Fred A. Middleton and Robert G. McNeil share voting and investment power with respect to the Sanderling VI Shares.
 Fred A. Middleton and Robert G. McNeil share voting and investment power with respect to the Middleton-McNeil Retirement Trust.
 Each of these individuals disclaims beneficial ownership of such shares, except to the extent of his or her pecuniary interest therein.
 The address for this stockholder is 400 S. El Camino Real, Suite 1200, San Mateo, CA 94402.